Which is the Best Real Estate Crowdfunding Platform for you?

 What is Real Estate Crowdfunding?

-There’s good news, however: crowdfunded real estate platforms are becoming increasingly popular and offer a wide range of investment options.
+There’s good news, however: Crowdfunded real estate platforms are becoming increasingly popular and offer a wide range of investment options.

 Fortunately, Fundrise, Diversyfund, and Groundfloor give small, non-accredited investors access to real estate crowdfunding.

-Accredited investors have more investment options than everyday investors due to their special status.
-Even though all investors can find diverse investment options, an accredited investor will have additional ways to diversify their investment portfolio.
-For example, these investors can access investment options that are not available to the pubic.
-These investments are called private placements investment, and are not regulated by the Securities and Exchange Commission (SEC) which means they can be high-risk.
-However, accredited investors are expected to have ample knowledge that will help them make more informed choices than someone who is not an accredited investor.
+For example, these investors can access investment options that are not available to the public.
+These investments are called private placements investments and are not regulated by the Securities and Exchange Commission (SEC), which means they can be high-risk.
+However, accredited investors are expected to have ample knowledge to help them make more informed choices than non-accredited investors.

-Although it sounds like you need a special degree or certificate to become an accredited investor, that’s not the case.
+Although it sounds like you need a particular degree or certificate to become an accredited investor, that’s not the case.
 Instead, accredited investors are individuals or businesses that meet one or more of the following criteria:

-- Boast a net worth of $1 million or more, whether single or married.
+• Boast a net worth of $1 million or more, whether single or married.

-- Have over $5 million in investments as a private business or organization.
+• Have over $5 million in investments as a private business or organization.

-- Be an organization or private business with equity owners who are accredited investors in their own right.
+• Be an organization or private business with equity owners who are accredited investors in their own right.

 Differences Between Debt and Equity Crowdfunding